2i2c-org/docs/admin/environment/update-community-image.md

    e.g. `quay.io/jnywong/jupyter-scipy-xarray:739fec9705b1`, which you need to provide in the [](#environment:bring-your-own-image).

-1. Navigate to your 2i2c hub and paste the image tag into the *Image > Custom Image > Other...* field (see [](#environment:bring-your-own-image)).
+1. Navigate to your 2i2c hub and paste the image tag into the {gui}`Image > Custom Image > Other...` field (see [](#environment:bring-your-own-image)).

 1. Click start to launch the server and test your custom environment.
 You can continue editing the *DockerFile* and *environment.yml*, then push changes to the pull request as required.

 (customize-image:test-binder)=
 #### Test the custom image with Binder

 1. When the GitHub actions have completed, a pull request comment from the *github-actions* bot will appear with a link.
-Click the *launch binder* button.
+Click the {gui}`launch binder` button.
 The build process can take a few minutes.

 1. Once complete, Binder launches into a preview of your custom container hosted at *mybinder.org*.